BunnyHelp/BunnysTwitterScraper/README.md

 If the original tweet author replies to their own tweet (and starts a chain of follow-up statements), automagically get all of those, and put them together in a nice way

 The ability to get all of (or at least the most recent) of one user's posts would be good

+Add the ability to get Instagram, Facebook and Youtube posts in the same way